 The Retention Rate KPI is one of a set of vital HR KPIs we have created in bob to help you track and analyze your organizational HR objectives, and optimize processes such as workplace management, employee programs, and more.

 Located in the Retention category of KPIs in the Analytics module, the Retention Rate KPI reflects a company's ability to retain its employees.
-The KPI extracts the percent of employees who stay with the company throughout a 12 month period.
-The KPI is calculated using a 12 month sliding window based on the selected month, with the following calculation:
+The KPI extracts the percent of employees who stay with the company over a period of time using the following calculation:

 The Retention Rate metric provides reflection on the success of your retention efforts and helps you plan for talent replacement.
 It's the ideal tool for tracking the root causes of a high turnover rate to identify possible problem areas that need fixing.